goblint/analyzer/docs/artifact-descriptions/esop23.md

       - If none are proven, the cell shows a cross
       - If only some are proven, the cell shows both numbers

+These scripts produces the numbers for all configurations of our tool as well as for "Goblint w/ Intervals" that we are comparing against.
+For reproducing the numbers for Duet see below.

 ### Set "Our"

 1. Run the script `../bench/esop23_table2_set_our.rb`.
 This takes ~3min